Search API Connector Documentation

 - Log into your Shopify store and click Apps

-Most likely, you will want read access to one or more of the following: Orders, Products, Customers, and Inventory.
+Most likely, you will want access to one or more of the following: read_orders, read_products, read_inventory, and read_customers.

 Part 2: Create Your Shopify API Request URL

-We’ll first follow the Shopify API documentation to retrieve a list of orders from your store.
+We’ll first retrieve a list of orders from your store.
+This is the URL:

 Part 3: Pull Shopify API Data into Sheets

-Now let’s paste that URL into API Connector to get that Shopify data.
+Now let’s paste that URL into API Connector.

-- In the Create screen, enter the Request URL we just created (by now the screenshots show an outdated API version number, just replace that with the current version).
+- In the Create screen, enter the Request URL we just created.

-- Under Headers, enter X-Shopify-Access-Token as your Key, and your API password as the Value, like this:
+- Under Headers, enter X-Shopify-Access-Token as your Key, and your Admin API token as the Value, like this:

 It should look like this: